cbuteau/webjobs/NOTES.md

 Need to figure out why src is part of url for followup requests. then we can use helper modules in the jobs.
 Tried changing baseUrl in require config to '../src' but it did not help.

+10/13/2018

+Got a generic webservice job working. next priorities...
+1. Thread pooling
+2. the relative paths of jobs loading...get it working with require.